Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Class objects can contain function definitions

-* Class objects can be entirely compiled into java bytecode (in development), and therefore can be passed to java methods.
+* Class objects can be in part compiled into java bytecode, and therefore can be passed to java methods.

 **Example:**
 ```python